Search

 Therefore, we can take a few days to respond but please be assured we endeavour to respond to all queries.

-We are not a crisis service — if you're in crisis, please contact the Oxleas Crisis Line on 0800 330 8590, call 111 option 2 or go to your local A&E Department.
+If you're in crisis, please contact the Oxleas Crisis Line on 0800 330 8590, call 111 option 2 or go to your local A&E Department.

 Do you have feedback you'd like to share with us?